bearsunday/bearsunday.github.io/documentation/en/introduction.md

 BEAR.Sunday offers no libraries of its own.
 PHP namespaces, PSR, a new coding github culture, unit testing, a new trend of library oriented frameworks... these have all happened recently and push us to a more library oriented way of thinking.
-So BEAR.Sunday chooses not to have it’s own components, it uses others from aura, symfony and zend etc.
+So BEAR.Sunday chooses not to have it’s own components, it uses others from Aura, Symfony and Zend framework etc.

 ## Three object frameworks for connect